Carlsbad Beach Surf Fishing: Complete Guide & How-To

 What Fish Can You Catch Surf Fishing in Carlsbad

-Most of Carlsbad is open sandy shoreline which holds species like corbina, spotfin croaker, barred adn walleye surf perch, yellowfin croaker, guitarfish and more.
+Most of Carlsbad is open sandy shoreline which holds species like corbina, spotfin croaker, barred and walleye surf perch, yellowfin croaker, guitarfish and more.
 Where there’s sand, you’ll find these species in San Diego.
 There’s one section of Carlsbad that holds more reefy critters.
 Terramar is a reef that holds species like calico bass, sand bass, white seabass along with halibut in those sandy patches between reef.

 Bait and Gear & Tackle For Each Species